samia-iqbal/CookBookApp/README.md

 ### Testing Report
 _________________________________________________________________________

 xUnit tests were used to run the tests for the CookBookApp. xUnit test is a unit testing tool which is mainly designed for the .NET framework.
 The CookBookApp I have created runs on .NET framework which an MVC.
-The reason why I used xUnit testing is to compile the code and to detect problems at the early phase of developing the app before actually deploying the app.
-For the CookBookApp, I have tested all of my controllers as shown on the screenshot below.
-The actions within my controllers have all been tested and all of the tests for them have successfully passed.
+The reason why I used xUnit testing is to compile the code and to detect problems during the early phase of developing the app before actually deploying the app.
+For the CookBookApp, I have tested all of my controllers and actions as shown on the screenshot below.
+However, some of the actions returned null which resulted in some of my tests failing.
 I used a structure to write my code for testing which was to start off with arranging the test then performing the action and lastly asserting it.
 I also created Moqs, interfaces and repositories to help me test the controllers of the CookBookApp.

 ![testing](testReport1.PNG)